leonardgoeke/AnyMOD.jl/docs/src/model_object.md

 ## In- and output files
 ```@raw html
 <p class="norm">
 The constructor function above has two mandatory arguments that the directories for in- and output files. <code class="language-julia">inDir::Union{String,Array{String,1}}</code> specifies the directory (or directories) of input files.
-This can either be a string or an array of strings, if input files are spread across different directories.
+This can either be a string or an array of strings if input files are spread across different directories.
 </p>
 <p class="norm">
 All <code>.csv</code> files within the provided directories (and their sub-directories) starting with <code>set_</code> or <code>par_</code> will be read-in as an input file.
 Other files are ignored and can be used for documentation.
 Within the specific files, only columns whose name contains one of the following keywords are actually read-in: <code>parameter</code>, <code>variable</code>, <code>value</code>, <code>id</code>, <code>region</code>, <code>timestep</code>, <code>carrier</code>, <code>technology</code>, and <code>mode</code>.
 Other columns can be used freely for documentation.